kapetacom/schemas/README.md

 # Core schemas
-Contains the schemas for all core blockware types.
+Contains the schemas for all core kapeta types.

 ## Concepts
-Concepts are top level definitions of the core building blocks of blockware.
+Concepts are top level definitions of the core building blocks of kapeta.

 ### core/block-type
 defines a block type.
 This typically is some sort of fundamental role